Video Transcript: How to Use OUInfo

 In the same field, you can search by keyword to find a general list of programs associated with that word.
 You can also narrow down your search by checking the “Show Advanced Search Options” box to search by University, Subject, Location and more.

 In the sidebar menu, you can also choose a different university and compare their information.
 Let's choose the University of Waterloo to view a list of their Tours and Events.

 In some cases, you’ll also find the subjects of major interest that you can study through this program.
 By clicking the tabs at the top, you will find more information on admission, application requirements and how to contact the university or find out more about the program.
 Each tab also has links to both the university’s website and the program website.

 For a more thorough search of the scholarships, for all universities, click on “Finance – Fees & Scholarships” in the top menu.
 From here, you can sort by name, amount or deadline.
 You can also use the advanced search function to find more specific results, including dollar range, the average needed and location.

-The finance section also has some tips on the different ways you can get financial support, and links to the cost of university tuitions and fees.
+The Finance section also has some tips on the different ways you can get financial support, and links to the cost of university tuitions and fees.

 After researching your programs, universities and funding options, you are now ready to look into how to apply.
 Choose “Applications – What you need to know” in the top menu to help you pick the right online application.
-This section also lists the application deadlines you need to know, has videos on how to use the online application and has a handy university research checklist so you won’t forget any important steps.
+This section also lists the application deadlines you need to know, has videos about how to use the online application and has a handy university research checklist so you won’t forget any important steps.

-Remember, the universities make changes to OUInfo throughout the year, so keep up-to-date by checking back regularly.
+Remember, the universities make changes to OUInfo throughout the year, so keep up to date by checking back regularly.

-Thank you for watching, and good luck with your research!
+Thank you for watching and good luck with your research!